aurora-opensource/xviz/docs/api-reference/io/overview-reader.md

 ##### close()

-Close the reader and the underlying source.
+Close the reader and the underlying source